Alexmitcm/gamehub7/packages/helpers/README.md

 # Helpers

-This package includes utility functions shared by the API and web apps.
+Utility functions shared by the API and web apps.

 ## Commands